-Weekly Nutrition advice
+Weekly Nutrition advice in Week 35

 A well nourished woman usually develops a healthy placenta.
 Despite a good supply of nutrients a baby can become undernourished if the transportation across the placenta is inadequate.
 Iron is required by the mother to expand her blood volume and by the baby to establish good levels of hemoglobin.
 If iron levels fall, the efficiency of red blood cells in carrying oxygen is affected and tissues become deficient in energy.